gwendi/craft-ai-client-js/README.md

 Decision trees are computed at specific timestamps, directly by **craft ai** which learns from the context operations [added](#add-operations) throughout time.

-When you [compute](#compute) a decision tree, **craft ai** should always return you an array containing the **tree version** as the first element.
+When you [compute](#compute) a decision tree, **craft ai** returns an array containing the **tree version** as the first element.
 This **tree version** determines what other information is included in the response body.

-In version `"0.0.3"`, the other included elements are (in order):
+In version `"0.0.4"`, the other included elements are (in order):

 - the agent's configuration as specified during the agent's [creation](#create-agent)
 - the tree itself as a JSON object:

   * Internal nodes are represented by a `"predicate_property"` and a `"children"` array.
-The latter contains the actual two children of the current node and the criterion (`"predicate"`) on the `"predicate_property"`'s value, to decide which child to walk down towards.
+The latter contains the children of the current node and the criterion (`"predicate"`) on the `"predicate_property"`'s value, to decide which child matches a context.
-  * Leaves have an output `"value"` and a `"confidence"` for this value, instead of a `"predicate_property"` and a `"children"` array.
+  * Leaves have an output `"value"` and a `"confidence"` for this value, instead of a `"predicate_property"` and a `"children"` array. `"value`" is an estimation of the output in the contexts matching the node. `"confidence"` is a number between 0 and 1 that indicates how confident **craft ai** is that the output is a reliable prediction.
+When the output is a numerical type, leaves also have a `"standard_deviation"` that indicates a margin of error around the `"value"`.
-  * The root has one more key than regular nodes: the `"output_property"` which defines what is the actual meaning of the leaves' value.
+  * The root has one more key than regular nodes: the `"output_property"`, the `"value"` of leaves are values of this property.

 #### Compute ####